Li-Victor/Flicks/README.md

-# Project 1 - Flicks
+# Project 1 - Flix

-Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 3 hours spent in total
+Time spent: 7 hours spent in total

 ## User Stories